kubermatic/docs/content/kubermatic/main/cheat-sheets/etcd/etcd-launcher/_index.en.md

 When etcd-launcher is enabled for all user clusters, the setting is "inherited" into all user clusters.
 It is not possible to revert the settings for existing user clusters, but you can revert the changes in your `KubermaticConfiguration` so that new clusters are not created with etcd-launcher.
 Just undo the changes shown above and apply again.

-## Etcd-launcher for a specific user cluster
+## etcd-launcher for a Specific User Cluster

 ### Enabling etcd-launcher
 In this mode, the feature is only enabled for a specific user cluster.
 This can be done by editing the object cluster and enabling the feature flag for etcd-launcher: